markup-theme/markup-theme/markup_rst/source/rst.rst

 * ``|md|`` => |md|
 * ``|rst|`` => |rst|

 Use tokens in headers or topic titles carefully.
 Sphinx will build them correctly in the topic, but anchor references from the left-side navigation will not work unless the anchor reference specifies the token.
 For example, a token named ``|abc|`` used for a title must be specified in the left navigation as ``"url": "/path/to/file.html#abc"``.
+Tokens cannot be used within :ref:`inline markup <format-content-inline-markup>`.

-.. note:: Tokens can really slow the build down if there are too many of them.
-Sphinx will check each file for tokens, and then check the tokens file to look for matches.
-Every time this happens, a kitten dies.
-As such, you should keep the tokens file as small as possible.
+.. note:: Too many tokens can really slow builds down.
+Sphinx will check each file for the presence of tokens, and then check the tokens file to up each token for matching strings.
+The point at which tokens can slow builds down depends on a) the number of tokens and b) the number of files in each documentation collection.
+It should be stated that slower builds don't start to become noticeable until there are a couplefew hundred tokens and documentation collections with 60+ topics, some of which are very long reference topics.
+For small doc sets you may never notice any performance issues and the points at which you may notice performance issues, the benefits of using tokens and reusable strings may outweigh slower build times.

 .. format-content-tokens-end